 1. Impress EVERYONE

-Many interviewees are not aware that some organizations seek the opinions of receptionists on their hiring decisions.
-After all, formal interviews do not reveal the social skills they may or may not possess.
-A well-rounded assessment may take into account what occurs behind the scene, particularly how interviewees act while waiting for their turn.
+Many interviewees are unaware that some organizations seek the opinions of receptionists when making hiring decisions.
+After all, formal interviews may not reveal the social skills that candidates may or may not possess.
+A well-rounded assessment might consider what happens behind the scenes, particularly how interviewees behave while waiting for their turn.

-This is where they meet the other job applicants as well as the receptionist, so it’s a good chance for the potential employer to evaluate their people skills in an informal setting.
+This is the moment when they meet other job applicants and the receptionist, providing an excellent opportunity for potential employers to evaluate their people skills in an informal setting.

 Body Language Speaks

-On the other hand, if you enter the waiting area composed, with a friendly smile and a positive outlook, the receptionist will probably think that you’re all thoroughly prepared for the interview.
+On the other hand, if you enter the waiting area composed, with a friendly smile and a positive outlook, the receptionist will likely conclude that you are thoroughly prepared for the interview.

 What Should You Do Then?

-Just behave like how you’ll behave if you know you are being watched or interviewed.
-Some interviewees tend to take those moments to rehearse or to relax a little before they enter the room.
+Simply behave as you would if you knew you were being watched or interviewed.
+Some interviewees tend to use those moments to rehearse or relax a bit before entering the room.

-Little did they know that they are being watched.
-So long as you don’t do anything weird or inappropriate, you won’t get marked down unnecessarily.
+Little do they realize that they are being observed.
+As long as you don’t do anything strange or inappropriate, you won’t be marked down unnecessarily.

-Psychological studies have even showed that it takes only seven to seventeen seconds to make that first impression with someone new.
-Perhaps if we’re talking about interviews where interviewers are consciously reminding themselves to stay objective, the first impression may take longer to form.
+Psychological studies have shown that it takes only seven to seventeen seconds to form that initial impression with someone new.
+In the context of interviews, where interviewers consciously remind themselves to stay objective, the first impression might take longer to form.

 The Bare Necessities

-There are a number things you should take note of, and I’m sure you’re aware of them too.
-Things like being punctual for the interview, adhering to the dress code, maintaining a straight but relaxed posture, making eye contact and smiling matter when it comes to making an impression.
+There are several things you should be mindful of, and you’re likely already aware of them.
+Factors such as punctuality for the interview, adherence to the dress code, maintaining a straight yet relaxed posture, making eye contact, and smiling are essential in making a positive impression.

-It’s also vital to give a good introduction of yourself when prompted by the interviewer.
-This is where you show your confidence and passion for the job by varying your tone of voice, and exhibiting the right kind of body language.
+It’s also crucial to provide a compelling introduction of yourself when prompted by the interviewer.
+This is your opportunity to demonstrate confidence and passion for the job by varying your tone of voice and exhibiting appropriate body language.

 3. Gestures Speak Louder Than Words

-Non-verbal communication includes facial expressions, eye contact, gestures or hand movements, posture, etc. Social psychologists believe that such non-verbal communication makes up close to two-thirds of any communication between people.
-What this means for you as the interviewee is that landing the job depends more on how you move than what you have to say.
+Non-verbal communication encompasses facial expressions, eye contact, hand movements, posture, and more.
+Social psychologists assert that such non-verbal communication constitutes nearly two-thirds of all communication between individuals.
+What this implies for you, as an interviewee, is that landing the job relies more on your physical movements than on what you articulate.

-Of course, to be fair, it probably takes a combination of both non-verbal and verbal communication to make an interview a success.
-It would be strange to see someone getting his or her dream job without uttering a word during the interview!
+Of course, it’s only fair to acknowledge that a successful interview likely requires a combination of both non-verbal and verbal communication.
+It would indeed be peculiar to witness someone securing their dream job without uttering a single word during the interview!

-The rule of thumb is to stay positive and upbeat about yourself and about the position.
-Be as confident as you can as you give him or her that firm handshake, introduce yourself and tackle the questions one by one.
+The general guideline is to maintain a positive and upbeat attitude about yourself and the position for which you’re applying.
+Strive to be as confident as possible as you extend a firm handshake, introduce yourself, and address the questions methodically.

-Another thing you should be aware of is what you tend to do subconsciously when you get anxious.
-Common symptoms of a person with the interview jitters include leg shaking, hair stroking and finger tapping.
+Additionally, it’s wise to be mindful of what you might do subconsciously when feeling anxious.
+Common signs of interview jitters include leg shaking, hair stroking, and finger tapping.

 4. Know Your Resume Inside-Out

-Remember that you’ve already submitted your resume and had it read by the interviewer prior to the interview.
-This means that they are more than likely to question you based on that piece of paper.
+Remember, you’ve already submitted your resume, and the interviewer has read it prior to the interview.
+This means they are likely to question you based on that document.

-The resume only holds critical information that you want the reader to capture.
-They would only have the chance to go into the details with you during the interview itself.
+The resume holds only the critical information that you want the reader to grasp.
+They will have the chance to delve into the details with you during the interview itself.

-By the way if you are looking for new ideas to make your resumes more prominent, we’d suggest:
+By the way, if you are looking for new ideas to make your resumes stand out, we suggest:

 Practice What You Preach

-Apart from practicing on how to answer the questions they will pose, know your resume like the back of your hand so you can cite evidence and concrete examples to support your claims.
-You may say that you have rich in-depth experience with customer service but they would expect you to explain why and how.
+In addition to practicing how to answer the questions they will pose, know your resume like the back of your hand so you can cite evidence and concrete examples to support your claims.
+You may assert that you have rich, in-depth experience with customer service, but they will expect you to explain why and how.

-This is when you should trace back to a time when you handled a very difficult customer successfully.
-If you have already thought of this example while you were reviewing your resume, relaying the incident will come as a breeze.
+This is when you should recall a time when you handled a very difficult customer successfully.
+If you have already thought of this example while reviewing your resume, relaying the incident will come easily.

-Having examples of incidents when you exhibit a certain quality essential for the job is just one area to look out for.
+Having examples of incidents when you exhibited a certain quality essential for the job is just one area to focus on.

-Another thing which they are interested to hear about is the figures in your list of achievements in your previous jobs or posts, for instance, how much increase in net profit you have contributed to the organizations you worked with previously.
-Such numbers would provide evidence to substantiate your various claims.
-Anticipate questions that target those parts of your resume that are relevant to the position you’ve applied to.
+Another aspect they are interested in hearing about is the figures in your list of achievements in your previous jobs or posts.
+For instance, how much increase in net profit have you contributed to the organizations you worked with previously?
+Such numbers provide evidence to substantiate your various claims.
+Anticipate questions targeting those parts of your resume that are relevant to the position you’ve applied for.

 5. You’re Expected to Ask Questions

-Nearing the end of the interview, you should expect the interviewer to ask if you have any questions.
-Not asking any is a big mistake because it may reflect badly on you.
-It gives the impression that you aren’t really enthusiastic enough about the job to find out more.
-This is really the time for you to shine, but only if you ask the right questions.
+As the interview nears its end, you should anticipate the interviewer asking if you have any questions.
+Failing to ask any questions is a significant mistake, as it may reflect poorly on you.
+It can give the impression that you’re not enthusiastic enough about the job to inquire further.
+This moment is truly an opportunity for you to shine, but only if you ask the right questions.

 Ask the Right Questions

-First and foremost, try not to ask close-ended questions that can be answered with a YES or NO. Some interviewers may be kind enough to elaborate further, but you don’t get that all the time.
-It may result in a moment of awkward silence and chances are that you wouldn’t get the answer you want for your question.
+First and foremost, avoid asking close-ended questions that can be answered with a simple YES or NO. While some interviewers may be kind enough to elaborate further, you can’t always count on that.
+Asking such questions may lead to an awkward silence, and chances are you won’t receive the answer you were seeking.

-There’re no hard and fast rules about the kind of questions you should ask, but you should keep in mind that it is your last chance for you to seal the deal before the interview ends.
-On the other hand, if you do have burning questions that needed clarification, go ahead and ask even if they don’t sound impressive.
-After all, an interview is a bi-directional process involving your participation to find that job that fits.
-Have other tips to share?
-Please do.
+There are no hard and fast rules about the kinds of questions you should ask, but keep in mind that this is your last chance to seal the deal before the interview ends.
+On the other hand, if you have burning questions that need clarification, go ahead and ask them, even if they don’t sound impressive.
+After all, an interview is a bi-directional process that involves your participation to find the job that fits.